Skyscanner/backpack/packages/bpk-component-checkbox/README.md

 ## `indeterminate` prop

-The indeterminate flag is only a visual clue, it does not affect the checked state of the checkbox.
+The indeterminate prop is only a visual clue, it does not affect the checked state of the checkbox.
 If `indeterminate` is flagged then the checkbox will be displayed with a minus sign in the box.
-This is used when there is checkbox group and the parent displays this state when not all children checkboxes are selected.
+This is used when there is a checkbox group and the parent displays this state when not all child checkboxes are selected.

 ## Theme Props